gcpearse/gcpearse/README.md

 My portfolio site can be visited [here](https://glen-pearse.netlify.app/).

-### 👨🏽‍💻 Currently working on:
+### 👨🏽‍💻 Most recent project:

 A construction management tool written in TypeScript with React and Redux Toolkit.

-For this project I have paired up with a former course mate who is building the back end in C#.
+For this project I have paired up with a former course mate who has written the back end in C#.

 ### 🌱 Currently reviewing: